Faculty Learning Communities (FLC)

 The FLC creates a space for faculty to collectively think through and actively respond to these issues in our classrooms.
 Participants will:

-All faculty with full-time teaching appointments are invited to participate in a Faculty Learning Community (FLC) focused on building culturally sustaining classrooms in Fall 2017.
-There will be two concurrent faculty learning communities; one will be facilitated by Maria De Jesus (SIS, CTRL) and Monica Jackson (CAS) and the other will be facilitated by Fanta Aw (CAMPUS LIFE) and Amanda Taylor (SIS):
+All faculty with full-time teaching appointments are invited to participate in a Faculty Learning Community (FLC) focused on building culturally sustaining classrooms in Spring 2018.
+FLCs will be facilitated by Amanda Taylor (SIS) and Elissa Margolin (CAS).

 Participants must be able to attend all four sessions of the learning community; readings and some assignments will also be required.
 Lunch will be provided.

-Please express your interest no later than August 21st.
+Please express your interest ASAP.
 Space is limited to 15 participants per FLC and faculty will be accepted on a first come, first serve.